ContinuumBridge/button_client/README.md

         ]
     }

-    PUT <>
+    PATCH <>
-    A PATCH request is a PUT using the "$set" field http://54.76.157.10:3005/api/buttons/<button _id ie. LgZgdk7jQdbfcDTBH>
+    To perform a PATCH request, make a PUT request and specify data to updat in the "$set" field. http://54.76.157.10:3005/api/buttons/<button _id ie. LgZgdk7jQdbfcDTBH>
     Request:
     {